open-policy-agent/opa/site/tutorials/working-with-the-opa-repl/index.md

 We will use the REPL to define rules that codify the policy stated above.

-Once you finish this example, you will be familiar with:
+Once you finish this tutorial, you will be familiar with:

   * Running OPA as an interactive shell/REPL.
   * Writing ad-hoc queries in [Rego](/docs/lang.html).

 ## Prerequisites

-  * This example requires that you have the latest version of OPA.
+  * This tutorial requires that you have the latest version of OPA.
 You can download the latest version of OPA at [openpolicyagent.org](/get-opa/).
-  * This example assumes you have the OPA executable in your `$PATH`.
+  * This tutorial assumes you have the OPA executable in your `$PATH`.

 ## Steps